warmist/scripts/docs/gui/launcher.rst

 button.
 If the first word of what you've typed matches a valid command, then the autocomplete options switch to showing commands that have similar functionality to the one that you've typed.
-Click on an autocomplete list option to select it or cycle through them with :kbd:`Tab` and :kbd:`Shift`:kbd:`Tab`.
+Click on an autocomplete list option to select it or cycle through them with :kbd:`Shift`:kbd:`Left` and :kbd:`Shift`:kbd:`Right`.
 You can run a command quickly without parameters by double-clicking on the tool name in the list.
 Holding down shift while you double-click allows you to run the command and close `gui/launcher` at the same time.

 Context-sensitive help and command output
 -----------------------------------------